Rory Sutherland (rugby union): Club career

 He switched to loose-head prop during his first season of senior rugby at Hawick and, after a season with Biggar, caught the attention of RBS Premiership runners-up and Border League winners Gala.

 In 2017, Sutherland suffered a serious adductor injury that threatened his career and required him to spend time in a wheelchair.

 While on the 2021 British & Irish Lions tour to South Africa it was announced that Sutherland would join Worcester Warriors ahead of the 2021/22 season.
 On 5 October 2022 all Warriors players had their contracts terminated due to the liquidation of the company to which they were employed.
-Following the termination of his Worcester Warriors contract, Sutherland signed a short-term contact with Ulster.
+Following the termination of his Worcester Warriors contract, Sutherland signed a short-term contract with Ulster.
 He left Ulster at the end of the season.
 After the 2023 Rugby World Cup he joined Oyonnax on a one-year contract to play in the French Top 14.

 He joined reigning United Rugby Championship side Glasgow Warriors for season 2024-25.
 He made his competitive debut on 27 September 2024 against Benetton Rugby for the Glasgow side, becoming Glasgow Warrior No. 362.

 International career

 Scotland

 Sutherland received his first call up to the senior Scotland squad by coach Vern Cotter on 19 January 2016 for the 2016 Six Nations Championship.
 Sutherland got his first Scotland cap during the Six Nations against Ireland in 2016.
 By 2021, he had made 18 appearances for Scotland, 16 as a starter and two as a replacement.

 In 2023 Sutherland was selected in Scotland's 33 player squad for the 2023 Rugby World Cup in France.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV.